-In this email, AWeber did a pretty great job in reinforcing their message, which offers users a set of free Valentine's Day related GIFs for free.
-Clearly, their goal is to get their users back into AWeber and make them create Valentine's day specific email campaign right away.
+In this email, AWeber did a pretty great job of reinforcing their message, which offers users a set of free Valentine's Day related GIFs for free.
+Clearly, their goal is to get their users back into AWeber and make them create Valentine's Day-specific email campaigns right away.

 Here's an extraordinarily colorful event reminder or event promotion email from FoxFuel.